 - You want to trade without owning the underlying asset

-CAPEX.com offers +2.000 CFDs on stocks, indexes, commodities, ETFs, bonds, forex and cryptocurrencies.
+CAPEX.com offers +2.000 leveraged products on stocks, indexes, commodities, ETFs, bonds, forex and cryptocurrencies.

 Before you start investing and trading in the Japanese markets, you should consider using the educational resources we offer like CAPEX Academy or a demo trading account.
 CAPEX Academy has lots of free trading and investing courses for you to choose from, and they all tackle a different financial concept or process – like the basics of analyses – to help you become a better trader or make more informed investment decisions.